haani-niyaz/puppeteer/README.md

 ### Where does `puppeteer` fit in?

-`puppeteer` is designed to conform to the above methodology and provides the shortcuts to enable this workflow.
+`puppeteer` is designed to enable the methodology described above and provides shortcuts to easily conform to this workflow.

 ## Quick Start